Super-Chern-Simons spectra from Exceptional Field Theory: KK vector mass matrix from ExFT

 Equipped with the definitions introduced in section \ref{sec:KKVecPrelim}, the goal is now to linearise the ExFT vector equations of motion or, equivalently, to retain the quadratic terms in the action (\ref{eq:ExFTVecs}), in order to read off the mass matrix for the KK vectors $A_\mu^{\underline{M} \Lambda} $.

-The action is already manifestly quadratic in the ExFT gauge fields ${\cal A}_\mu^{M} $ and in their linearised field strengths ${\cal F}^{M}_{\mu \nu} (x) = 2 \, \partial_{ [ \mu } {\cal A}^{M}_{\nu]} (x,Y) +\ldots $.
+The action (\ref{eq:ExFTVecs}) is already manifestly quadratic in the ExFT gauge fields ${\cal A}_\mu^{M} $ and in their linearised field strengths ${\cal F}^{M}_{\mu \nu} (x) = 2 \, \partial_{ [ \mu } {\cal A}^{M}_{\nu]} (x,Y) +\ldots $.
 Inserting (\ref{eq:ScalarMetExFT}) and the left-most relation in (\ref{eq:ExFTVecsKK}) into the covariant derivative (\ref{eq:CovDerM}), some calculation allows one to compute

 and similarly for ${\cal D}_\mu {\cal M}^{MN}$.
 In order to reach this result, the consistent truncation conditions (\ref{eq:ConsistentKK}) and the action (\ref{eq:ActionSH}) on the spherical harmonics need to be used.
 The explicit form for the projector to the $\bm{912}$ representation of E$_{7(7)}$, which can be found in {\it e.g.}~\cite{deWit:2002vt}, is also needed.
 All the dependences on the internal coordinates $Y$ brought by $\rho$ and $U_M{}^{\underline{N} }$ through (\ref{eq:ScalarMetExFT}), (\ref{eq:ExFTVecsKK}), (\ref{eq:CovDerMM}) drop out at the level of the ExFT field equations \cite{Hohm:2014qga}.
 The only dependences on the internal ExFT coordinates are brought into the Lagrangian (\ref{eq:ExFTVecs}) through a quadratic combination ${\cal Y}_\Lambda \, {\cal Y}_\Sigma$ of spherical harmonics.
 Under the integral sign at the level of the action, this dependence simply becomes $\delta_{\Lambda \Sigma}$ by virtue of the orthogonality of the spherical harmonics.
-Putting all these contributions together, and considering similar contributions from the kinetic terms for ${\cal F}^{M}_{\mu \nu}$, the action (\ref{eq:ExFTVecs}) yields